MrLutik/KiraTools/testnet-5.md

 chmod 600 /home/kira/.ssh/authorized_keys
 ```

-We need to edit sshd_config file to allow PubkeyAuthentication.
+We need to edit the sshd_config file to allow PubkeyAuthentication.
 To do this execute:
 ```
 nano /etc/ssh/sshd_config